zeromq/zproject/README.md

     -->

     <!--
-        Classes, if the class header or source file doesn't exist this will generate a skeletons for them.
+        Classes, if the class header or source file doesn't exist, this will generate a skeletons for them.
         use private = "1" for internal classes
     <class name = "myclass">Public class description</class>